 The Network Slice Selection Function (NSSF):

-- supports taking load level information from NWDAF into consideration for slice selection.
+- supports taking slice load level information from NWDAF into consideration for slice selection.

 The Access and Mobility Management Function (AMF):

 - supports taking SMF load information from NWDAF into consideration for SMF selection.

+- supports taking excepted UE behaviour (UE mobility and/or UE behaviour) from NWDAF into consideration for monitoring UE behaviour;

+- supports taking abnormal UE behaviour information from NWDAF into consideration for adjustment of UE mobility related network parameters to solve the abnormal risk.

 The Session Management Function (SMF):

-- supports taking UPF load information from NWDAF into consideration for UPF selection.
+- supports taking UPF load information from NWDAF into consideration for UPF selection;

+- supports taking excepted UE behaviour (UE mobility and/or UE behaviour) from NWDAF into consideration for monitoring UE behaviour;

+- supports taking abnormal UE behaviour information from NWDAF into consideration for adjustment of UE mobility related network parameters to solve the abnormal risk.

 The Network Exposure Function (NEF):